2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/028.webp)

 For him, the best taxes are the most moderate ones, and he wishes that the state's expenditures be as restricted as possible.
 He condemns the plundering of society's wealth by the government in the form of public debt, taxes, banking monopolies, and expenditures.
-Once again, the law should serve only to protect freedom; it should never be used to plunder.
+Once again, the law should serve only to protect freedom; it should never be used to oppress or exploit.

 Finally, he adds this recommendation, which has not lost its relevance: